 Welcome to Suriname!!
 A tiny country on the coast of northern South America that seems like nobody knows about it.
-We chose this out of 33 countries that start with S because it seemed very interesting, and we didn’t really know anything about it.
+We chose this out of 33 countries that start with S because it seemed very interesting, and we dsite_0940_0001-750-0-20151105154150idn’t really know anything about it.
 Being full of Indians, Africans, Maroons, Chinese, Javanese, White, and Amerindian people it is one of the most diverse countries in the world.

 The Dutch colonized Suriname.
 Well, that seems quite crazy because the Dutch didn’t really have any other colonies.
 Spain and Portugal were the one who colonized pretty much all of South America, except most of the Guiana area.
 This area was easy to colonize because it bordered the Caribbean sea which was easy to access from Europe.
 It was made colonized by Spain, Portugal, England, France, and Holland.